Call now in confidence immediate help & advice 24/7

 Woman sat in thought at a drug and alcohol rehab centre in Lincolnshire

-It is possible to have an alcohol detox at home.
+It is possible to have an alcohol detox at home instead of at a drug and alcohol rehab in Lincolnshire.

-This is known as ‘home detoxing’ and is something we offer support for.
+This is known as ‘home detoxing’ and is something we offer support for in certain cases.

 However, home detoxes are not recommended for everyone, as they can pose potential health risks for different reasons.